 - Accidental spills should be brought to the attention of a dining service worker so that we may help you clean it up.
 Messes made due to child's play are your responsibility to clean up.
 A dining service worker will be happy to provide you with a broom, mop or cleaning products.

 - You are welcome to stay as long as you wish in the dining room.
-Closing time will be 10:00 p.m.
-The dining room will also be open Sabbath afternoons during the cold winter months.
+Closing time will be 10:00 p.m The dining room will also be open Sabbath afternoons during the winter months.

 Most Requested Information

-This DB plan also provides a “Rebate Advantage” of up to $300 per semester for students who do not use all of their $800 declining balance account.
-[A student may elect to budget more than the $800 DB on their financial plan.
-Any unused portion of a budgeted DB balance will be refunded down to a minimum of $500 ($800 less up to $300).
-This means a student will only pay $500 plus any additional food purchases.
-The 40% discount will be applied to all additional purchases.]
+This DB plan also provides a “Rebate Advantage” of up to $100 per semester for students who do not use all of their $900 declining balance account.
+A student may elect to budget more than the $900 DB on their financial plan.
+The 40% discount will be applied to all additional purchases.

 Yes, we do serve a limited menu during school breaks.
 We close the week between Christmas and New Years.
 Summer hours are also shortened, but we serve seven days a week.